 Noise Uprising: The Audiopolitics of a World Musical Revolution by Michael Denning (2015)

-The history of modern music was forever altered when in a few years after 1925 talent scouts and engineers were busy recoding regional musicians and their styles, like hula, fado, beguine, calypso, marabi and many other musics.
+The history of modern music was forever altered when in a few years after 1925 talent scouts and engineers were busy recording regional musicians and their styles, like hula, fado, beguine, calypso, marabi and many other musics.
 What decades later was repacked, remastered and resold as “folk,” and “roots” music, actually was local popular music; […]